Skip to main content

 Sylvester Stallone movies immediately bring to mind some very specific memories for most movie fans throughout the last half-century.
 Whether it’s hanging from a cliff, jogging through the Russian winter, or fighting Wesley Snipes in a pacified future, films with Sly Stallone are almost certainly going to fulfill some primal desire for action and retribution.
 The desire for unbridled masculinity is certainly a part of the Stallone experience.

 Sylvester Stallone may not have the same kickass power he used to have back when he was the ultimate hero of the film world, but legends never die.
 We’re here to make sure that you don’t forget the Italian Stallion in some of the best action flicks over the past five decades.
-Here they are in ascending order.
+Here are the best Stallone movies in ascending order.

 11. The Lords of Flatbush (1974)